ACRei/AS198527/docs/README.md

 # Peering Policy

 We have an open peering policy.
 You can peer with us through Internet eXchange Points that we have in common.

-- For networks that peer through exchanges, we expect you to peer with us at all common exchanges to ensure proper route propagation.
+For networks that peer through exchanges, we expect you to peer with us at all common exchanges to ensure proper route propagation.
-- We hope RTT should be less than 100ms on both ends of the connection.

 For your convenience, here are more info about peering.

-- ASN:
+- ASN: AS198527
 - AS-SET:
 - Suggested IPv6 Prefix limit: